 How to obtain a Commercial Driver License

-I'm ready to get my Commercial Drivers License (CDL) Now What?
+I'm ready to get my Commercial Drivers License (CDL)

 First, schedule a Oregon CDL Medical Evaluation to obtain your Medical Card.
 Typically, area Chiropractors will conduct the exams.
 You can usually find one by searching online in your local area.
 You will need to show this card at the time of permit issuance at the DMV.